kentro91/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 10. No more javascript
 script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+# 11. Don't just count your directories, make your directories count
+script that counts the number of directories and sub-directories in the current directory.